OreCruncher/DynamicSurroundingsFabric/README.md

 * OpenJDK Nashorn JavaScript Engine 15.4 (https://github.com/openjdk/nashorn)

 **FAQ**
-* Will there be releases for earlier versions of Minecraft?
-    * Probably not.
-Minecraft experiences a large number of internal changes between releases, and it would become a chore.
 * Will additional features from the Forge version be integrated into the Fabric version?
     * See below.
 * Will there be updates for the Forge/NeoForge loaders?